Welded extensions and ribbon restrictions of diagrammatical moves: Settings

 \begin{de} A \emph{ribbon string 2--link} is a string 2--link $L$ which is the lateral boundary of a 3--ribbon $R$: $L=\dd_{\ast}R$.
 We say that $R$ is a \emph{ribbon filling} of $L$.
 We denote by $\dr{2}$ the monoid of ribbon string 2--links. \end{de}

 As described in Section 3.2 of \cite{AudHdR}, we can associate a Gauss diagram to each 3--ribbon, with arrows corresponding to ribbon singularities.
-This induces a one-to-one monoid morphism between 3--ribbons up to istotopy and Gauss diagrams up to the $OC$ move.
-The inverse of this morphism becomes invariant under Reidemeister moves when composed with the \textquotedblleft lateral boundary" map $\dd_{\ast}:\{\text{3--ribbon}\}/\{\text{isotopy}\}\to\dr{2}$, and induces a surjective morphism $\text{Tube}:GD_n/\{OC\}\to\dr{2}$. \\
+This induces a one-to-one monoid homomorphism between 3--ribbons up to istotopy and Gauss diagrams up to the $OC$ move.
+The inverse of this homomorphism becomes invariant under Reidemeister moves when composed with the \textquotedblleft lateral boundary" map $\dd_{\ast}:\{\text{3--ribbon}\}/\{\text{isotopy}\}\to\dr{2}$, and induces a surjective homomorphism $\text{Tube}:GD_n/\{\text{Reid},OC\}\to\dr{2}$. \\

-Figure 6 illustrates what a broken surface diagram of a ribbon string 2--link looks like at a ribbon singularity.
-We can give a more geometric definition of this Tube map in terms of broken surface diagrams:
+Figure 6 illustrates a broken surface diagram of a ribbon string 2--link at a ribbon singularity.
+We can give a more geometric definition of the Tube map in terms of broken surface diagrams:

-\begin{de} For a welded string link $L\in w\SL$, let $D\in vSLD_n$ be a diagram of $L$, which we place in $\{0\}\times B^{1,1}\subset B^{2,1}$.
-Let $N$ be a tubular neighborhood of $D$, and $\dd_{\ast}N$ its lateral boundary.
-At each crossing of $D$, we modify $\dd_{\ast}N$ as indicated on Figure 7: a positive (resp. negative) crossing gives a broken surface diagram of a positive (resp. negative) ribbon singularity, and a virtual crossing gives two disjoint tubes.
+\begin{de} For a welded string link $L\in w\SL$, let $D\in vSLD_n$ be a diagram of $L$, which we place in $B^{2,1}$ using the embedding $(y,z)\in B^{1,1}\mapsto(0,y,z)\in B^{2,1}$.
+Let $N$ be a tubular neighborhood of $D$ in $B^{2,1}$, and $\dd_{\ast}N$ its lateral boundary.
+At each crossing of $D$, we modify $\dd_{\ast}N$ as indicated in Figure 7: a positive (resp. negative) crossing gives a broken surface diagram of a positive (resp. negative) ribbon singularity, and a virtual crossing gives two disjoint tubes.
 The Tube map is then defined as sending $L$ to the element of $\dr{2}$ represented by this broken surface diagram. \end{de}

 We now define the Spun map, which gives another way to obtain a knotted surface from a string link.
 Note however that this map is only defined on classical string links, while the Tube map is defined on welded objects.